 So, now I’m putting it down in writing – because when you write down your goals, they are more likely to become a reality.

 The walls of our perfect playroom would be colourful and mismatched.

 One corner would be dark purples and navy mixed together to create a night time feel.
 There would be glow in the dark paint creating stars on the wall and ceiling and a little cosy teepee to read books.
+The skirting boards would all be simple and clean with crisp lines to tie the walls together.
 The rest of the walls would be bold blocks of colour with vibrant frames housing the children’s latest creative works of art, handprints, and lots of inspiring or funny quotes.
 One wall would also have a large section painted with blackboard paint and fairy lights hanging around and perhaps some mirrors dotted about.

 For ease of cleaning, I would probably opt for laminate flooring in a walnut effect.
 My husband works with walnut a fair bit and its such a gorgeous wood.
 When creating the perfect playroom we would just have to include cosy rugs and floor cushions in the quiet/den area and of course a car mat or something too – Oh, a place to have our tuff spot tray.

 Ikea Kallax units win the day for me here.
 They’re so versatile and can be used against walls or jotting out sideways to divide the room into sections.
 Not only that, they can be customised so many different ways, with drawers, boxes, cupboard doors, paper trays, baskets and so much more.
 And when everything is put away, it’s hidden out of sight and looks so tidy!
 Fabulous for creating the perfect playroom.